Choose language

 Overview

 BayWa r.e.
 Ireland Ltd. has received planning permission from Kilkenny County Council to develop a solar farm approximately 1 km south of Johnswell village, Co.
 Kilkenny.
-The solar farm will span over 45 hectares of land and will include the development of a 38kV substation and an underground cable connection to the Kilkenny 110kV substation.
+The solar farm will cover over 45 hectares and will include the development of a 38kV substation.
+The underground cable connection to the Kilkenny 110kV substation will be subject to a separate planning application.

 At BayWa r.e.
 Ireland, we understand the importance of community engagement at every stage of a project’s construction, commissioning and operation.
 This page will be used to share project information and updates throughout the next phases of the project.